publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schI/m__us_usc_t16_s1a–7b.md

              the new regulations—

-                (i) are under review by the administration; and
+                (i) are under review by the Obama administration; and

                 (ii) may be altered.

-        (7) Congress needs to weigh in on the new regulations to ensure that unelected bureaucrats and judges cannot again override the Second Amendment rights of law-abiding citizens on 83,600,000 acres of National Park System land and 90,790,000 acres of land under the jurisdiction of the United States Fish and Wildlife Service.
+        (6) Congress needs to weigh in on the new regulations to ensure that unelected bureaucrats and judges cannot again override the 2d amendment rights of law-abiding citizens on 90,790,000 acres of land under the jurisdiction of the United States Fish and Wildlife Service.

-        (8) The Federal laws should make it clear that the second amendment rights of an individual at a unit of the National Park System or the National Wildlife Refuge System should not be infringed.
+        (7) Federal laws should make it clear that the 2d amendment rights of an individual at a unit of the National Wildlife Refuge System should not be infringed.

-    (b) __Protecting the right of individuals to bear arms in units of the National Park System and the National Wildlife Refuge System__
+    (b)  __Protection of Right of Individuals To Bear arms in Units of the National Wildlife Refuge System__  __.—__

-    The Secretary of the Interior shall not promulgate or enforce any regulation that prohibits an individual from possessing a firearm including an assembled or functional firearm in any unit of the National Park System or the National Wildlife Refuge System if—
+    The Secretary shall not promulgate or enforce any regulation that prohibits an individual from possessing a firearm, including an assembled or functional firearm, in any unit of the National Wildlife Refuge System if—

         (1) the individual is not otherwise prohibited by law from possessing the firearm; and

-        (2) the possession of the firearm is in compliance with the law of the State in which the unit of the National Park System or the National Wildlife Refuge System is located.
+        (2) the possession of the firearm is in compliance with the law of the State in which the unit of the National Wildlife Refuge System is located.

 ([Pub.
 L. 111–24, title V, § 512][/us/pl/111/24/s512], May 22, 2009, [123 Stat.
-1764][/us/stat/123/1764].)
+1764][/us/stat/123/1764]; [Pub.
+L. 113–287][/us/pl/113/287], §§ 4(d), 7, Dec.
+19, 2014, [128 Stat.
+3263][/us/stat/128/3263], 3272.)

+ __Amendments__

+    2014—[Pub.
+L. 113–287, § 7][/us/pl/113/287/s7], which directed repeal of this section insofar as it related to the National Park System, could not be executed in light of the general amendment by [Pub.
+L. 113–287, § 4(d)][/us/pl/113/287/s4/d].
+See below.

+    [Pub.
+L. 113–287, § 4(d)][/us/pl/113/287/s4/d], amended section generally.
+Prior to amendment, section related to the right of Americans to exercise their Second Amendment rights in the National Park System and the National Wildlife Refuge System.

  __Effective Date__